NewSigma/Physica/README.md

 ## Design philosophy <a id="philosophy"></a>

-1. Be complex, strict, and precise
+1. Be complex, strict and precise

 2. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
 Physica targets on performance and scalability, taking ease of use as a secondary concern if necessary.